Skip to main content

 Organize Files into Subfolders

-When files are uploaded or created in the selected folder, they can be automatically organized into subfolders based on file extension, creation date, modification date, or regular expression.
-You can choose to apply these folder organization rules to only new files, keeping existing files as they are, or extend the organization rule to both existing and new files for consistent management.
+When files are uploaded to the selected folder, they are automatically organized into subfolders based on file extension, creation date, modification date, or regular expression.

 Organize Files by File Extension

-Automatically organize files by their extension by placing them into subfolders that match their file types.
-For example, files with a .jpg extension will be moved into a subfolder called jpg, while files with a .pdf extension will be placed in a subfolder called pdf.
+Files are placed into subfolders named for their extension.
+A file with a .jpg extension moves into a subfolder called jpg, and a file with a .pdf extension moves into a subfolder called pdf.

 Organize Files by File Created Date